AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### remove

 When we remove an object, the Gantt tree dispatches the "remove" event.
-Its necessary fields are almost the same as the "create" event has:
+Its fields are similar to ones that the "create" event has:

-- "type": the event type;
+- "type": the event type
-- "source": the name of the target where we're removing the object from;
+- "source": the name of the target where we're removing the object from
-- "sourceIndex": the index of the source;
+- "sourceIndex": the index of our source
-- "item": a DataItem object.
+- "item": a DataItem object

  ```